-Chicago School District 299's GSA funding has grown at a rate of 11 percent annually, a rate nearly six times higher than that of the downstate region.
-Districts in the collar counties have also experienced a high average annual growth of 5 percent, more than double that of downstate.
-Only Cook County, excluding Chicago, has an average growth rate below that of downstate districts.
+Chicago School District 299's GSA funding has grown at a rate of 4 percent annually, twice as fast as that of the downstate region.
+Districts in the collar counties have also experienced a high average annual growth rate of 5 percent, more than double that of downstate.
+And Cook County, excluding Chicago, has an average growth rate that's more than triple that of downstate districts.